-Figure 6 shows the SEM images of SiMWs and SiTFs top view upper surface, representing the effect of deposition angles on the growth direction of the SiMWs in (a, b and c) and SiTFs in (d, e and f).
-The growth direction is the direction where the most developing Si wires prefer, so affecting the direction for these wires and subsequently affecting the applications.
-Moreover, in Figure (6-a), it was found that compact wires are aligned in 1-D perpendicular to the direction of the base and it is the perfect state, while (b) and (c) represent angles of 30° and 45° respectively.
-In (b), the wires have more thickness and are shorter compared with (a).
-Where there is a semi-regular shape in Figure (6 - c) and random and tangled shape of wires in Figure (6 - d).
-Hence, changing the deposition angle affects the way of the growth of the wires on the base, where they have more kinetic energy instead of thermal energy for deposition, enabling them to arrange their growth towards the vertical axis with vertical-alignment and plastic deformation which takes place [30].
+Figure 6 shows the SEM images of the top view upper surface of SiMWs and SiTFs, The effect of deposition angles on the growth direction of the SiMWs and SiTFs can be observed in Figure 6(a, b and c) and Figure 6 (d, e and f) respectively.
+The growth direction is the direction preferred by the developing Si wires, hence, affecting the direction of these wires and subsequently affecting the applications.
+Moreover, in Figure 6 (a), it was found that compact wires are aligned in 1-D perpendicular to the direction of the base and it is the perfect state, while (b) and (c) represent angles of 30° and 45° respectively.
+In Figure 6 (b), the wires are thicker and are shorter compared to wires in Figure 6 (a).
+Whereas there is a semi-regular shape in Figure 6 (c) and random, and tangled shape of wires in Figure 6 (d).
+Hence, changing the deposition angle affects the growth of the wires on the base, where the deposition process have more kinetic energy instead of thermal, enabling them to arrange their growth towards the vertical axis with vertical-alignment during plastic deformation [30].

-Figure 6: (SEM) top view micrograph image for SiMWs and SiTFs grown on different substrate angles; (a, d) = $0^{\circ}$ , (b, e) = $30^{\circ}$ and (c, f) = $45^{\circ}$ .
+Figure 7.
+(SEM) A micrograph image for SiMWs at different substrate angles where (a) at $0^{\circ}$ and (b) at $30^{\circ}$ .